edthedev/edthedev.github.io/resume/index.md

  - Reviewed the source code of high risk applications for the Office of Privacy and Information Assurance (2009 - 2014).
  - Crafted a password generation module for use in University Admissions, to provide a campus wide compliance solution to a time-sensitive audit result (2010).

-### March 2006 - March 2007: Software Developer at Silicon Graphics Inc.    Champaign, IL
+### Software Developer at Silicon Graphics Inc. Champaign, IL | March 2006 - March 2007

  - Wrote software to track performance of supercomputers at the National Center for Supercomputing Applications (NCSA).

-### May 2005 - March 2006: Systems Administrator at Imaging Technology Group at Beckman Institute, U of I     Champaign,IL
+### Systems Administrator at Imaging Technology Group at Beckman Institute, Champaign,IL | May 2005 - March 2006

- - Solved diverse software and hardware configuration challenges in exchange for a modest salary and more importantly, an on-campus desk.
+ - Solved diverse software and hardware configuration challenges in exchange for a modest salary and, more importantly, an on-campus office space.

-### May 2000 - Dec 2005: Software Developer at Ablesoft Solutions Inc. Oregon, IL
+### Software Developer at Ablesoft Solutions Inc. Oregon, IL | May 2000 - Dec 2005

  - Gathered requirements and delivered software solutions clients including a major restaurant chain, supply and logistics companies, and large argriculture clients.
  - Created an elegant extensible project template which allowed us to create applications more quickly with better standard features.